Vampire Detective Midnight #1

 “Jesus fucking Christ,” Nick said.
 “Did you hear me?
 They’re all fucking hybrids.”

 When they still didn’t speak, he averted his gaze with a scowl.
 His eyes returned to the alley.
-Staring around at all of that blood, it sank in what it really represented.
+He stared around at the blood, at just how much of it was there.

 Once it had, he couldn’t help but feel sick.